 However, none of the above approaches has led to broad and evidence-based analysis of the involved actors' experiences on the lessons learnt so far.
 This is mirrored by limited available analysis and transparency about organisations' core capacities and capabilities in a Triple Nexus context.
-Key issues such as systematic conflict analysis, streamlined conflict sensitive approaches, an encompassing risk management that looks beyond staff and asset security or comprehensive peace related programme know-how could rarely be confirmed in the context of in-depth country case studies conducted within the scope of the 'Triple Nexus in Practice' CHA project.
+Key issues such as systematic conflict analysis, streamlined conflict sensitive approaches, an encompassing risk management that looks beyond staff and asset security or comprehensive peace related programme know-how could rarely be confirmed in the context of in-depth country case studies conducted within the scope of the Triple Nexus in Practice' CHA project.
 Similarly, respondents of the CHA survey confirmed this tendency as 54% of them regard their employers' preparedness to engage in a Triple Nexus as negative ("poorly" or "not well at all") (see chapter 3).

+Multi-mandated NGOs have adopted a variety of ways of dealing with the peace component of the Nexus in practice.
 The case study of South Sudan can shed light on INGOs hesitance to take a systematic look on such capacities (Quack and Südhoff 2020), while in other contexts they might rather lack the scope to expand capacities and engagement (Hövelmann 2020a).
 Moreover, only few organisations have taken the lead and initiated external assessments like Deutsche Welthungerhilfe or the Stockholm International Peace Research Institute (SIPRI) evaluation of the UN World Food Programme (Delgado et al. 2019) with mixed results.